-- 1. Apply radiation protection methods and procedures for the safety of patients, self, and others - Evaluate the need for and proper use of protective shielding - Take the appropriate precautions to minimize exposure to patients - Set kVp, mA and time, or AEC to achieve optimum image quality, safe operating conditions, and minimum radiation dose - Prevent persons not involved in clinical activities from remaining in area during x-ray exposure - Take appropriate precautions to minimize occupational radiation exposure - Wear a personnel monitoring device while on duty - o Review and evaluate individual occupational exposure records - 2.
-Evaluate radiographic equipment and accessories to ensure proper application of radiation and image processing to limit exposure to patients - Warm-up x-ray tube according to manufacturer's recommendations - o Prepare and operate radiographic equipment and accessories - o Prepare and operate fluoroscopic equipment and accessories - Recognize and report malfunctions in the radiographic or fluoroscopic equipment and accessories - Recognize and report malfunctions in the digital readers - o Perform basic evaluations of radiographic equipment and accessories (e.g., lead aprons, collimator accuracy) - o Inspect and clean grids, image receptors and other ancillary equipment. - o Perform start-up and shut down procedures in the digital readers - o Process digital/electronic images - Store and handle image receptors to reduce the possibility of artifact production - 3.
-Exercise independent judgment and discretion in the technical performance of radiographic positions and procedures - Select appropriate image receptor types - o Determine appropriate exposure factors using calipers and technique charts
+- Perform radiographic procedures and positions following guidelines outlined by the ARRT Radiographer Scope of Practice and the ASRT curricular guidelines. - Examine images to verify accuracy and completeness of information (e.g., patient history, clinical diagnosis) - Practice standard (universal) precautions. - Perform radiologic procedures following the principles of the ARRT Standards of Ethics and the ASRT Code of Ethics. - Confirm patients' identity using 2 identifiers. - Question female patients of child-bearing age about possible pregnancy and document responses while being cognizant of adhering to the practices of the clinical education center where the student is assigned. - Verify/obtain consent forms - 3.
+Perform radiographic job duties with professionalism as well as apply radiation protection methods and procedures for the safety of patients, self, and others - Evaluate the need for and proper use of protective shielding - o Take the appropriate precautions to minimize exposure to patients - Set kVp, mA and time, or AEC to achieve optimum image quality, safe operating conditions, and minimum radiation dose - Prevent persons not involved in clinical activities from remaining in area during x-ray exposure

+- o Take appropriate precautions to minimize occupational radiation exposure - Wear a personnel monitoring device while on duty - o Review and evaluate individual occupational exposure records - 4.
+Use critical thinking skills to analyze and resolve imaging issues by evaluating radiographic equipment and accessories to ensure proper application of radiation and image processing to limit exposure to patients - Warm-up x-ray tube according to manufacturer's recommendations - Prepare and operate radiographic equipment and accessories - Prepare and operate fluoroscopic equipment and accessories - Recognize and report malfunctions in the radiographic or fluoroscopic equipment and accessories - o Recognize and report malfunctions in the digital readers - Perform basic evaluations of radiographic equipment and accessories (e.g., lead aprons, collimator accuracy) - Inspect and clean grids, image receptors and other ancillary equipment. - o Perform start-up and shut down procedures in the digital readers - Process digital/electronic images - Store and handle image receptors to reduce the possibility of artifact production

+5. Demonstrate clinical competency of an entry-level technologist by exercising independent judgment and discretion in the technical performance of radiographic positions and procedures

-- Modify exposure factors and circumstances such as involuntary motion, casts, and splints, pathological conditions, or patients' inability to cooperate - O Use radiopaque markers to indicate anatomical sides, positions or other relevant information (e.g., time, upright, decubitus, post-void and so forth) - o Evaluate patients for appropriateness of examination - Evaluate images for diagnostic quality - O Determine corrective measures if images are not of diagnostic quality and take appropriate action - Select equipment and accessories (e.g., grid, compensating filters, shielding) for the requested procedures - Remove all radiopaque materials from patients or table that could interfere with the radiographic images - o Explain and give proper breathing instructions prior to making the exposure - Use body landmarks to position patients to demonstrate the desired anatomy - Explain and confirm patient preparation (e.g., diet restrictions, preparatory medications) prior to radiographic/fluoroscopic examinations - Properly sequence radiographic procedures to avoid residual contrast material affecting future procedures - Examine images to verify accuracy and completeness of information (annotate only if necessary) - o Practice standard (universal) precautions
+- Select appropriate image receptor types - Determine appropriate exposure factors using calipers and technique charts - Modify exposure factors and circumstances such as involuntary motion, casts, and splints, pathological conditions, or patients' inability to cooperate - Use radiopaque markers to indicate anatomical sides, positions or other relevant information (e.g., time, upright, decubitus, post-void and so forth) - Evaluate patients for appropriateness of examination - Evaluate images for diagnostic quality - Determine corrective measures if images are not of diagnostic quality and take appropriate action

+- Select equipment and accessories (e.g., grid, compensating filters, shielding) for the requested procedures - Remove all radiopaque materials from patients or table that could interfere with the radiographic images - Explain and give proper breathing instructions prior to making the exposure - Use body landmarks to position patients to demonstrate the desired anatomy - Explain and confirm patient preparation (e.g., diet restrictions, preparatory medications) prior to radiographic/fluoroscopic examinations - Properly sequence radiographic procedures to avoid residual contrast material affecting future procedures - Examine images to verify accuracy and completeness of information (annotate only if necessary) - Practice standard (universal) precautions